tharte/emacs-reveal/README.md

 This [[https://gitlab.com/oer/emacs-reveal-howto][Howto]] explains how to use emacs-reveal based on a small sample presentation.
-For a real-world course on Operating Systems, you could also do this to build all HTML presentations manually from `org` source files (into sub-directory `public`):
+For a real-world course on Operating Systems, you could also do the following to build all HTML presentations manually from `org` source files (into sub-directory `public`):